-157. The Exclusion and Exception are not "neutral, generally applicable law[s]" under Smith, id. at 880-81, because they were intentionally enacted to favor certain views, beliefs, and religious-free-exercise expressions over others.
+133. The Exclusion and Exception are not "neutral, generally applicable law[s]" under Smith, id. at 880-81, because they were intentionally enacted to favor certain views, beliefs, and religious-free-exercise expressions over others.
 The Exclusion and Exceptions were enacted under pressure by persons favoring nondiscrimination for those engaging in same-sex marriage and same-sex sexual activity, so the history and text of those provisions show that they targeted certain persons whose religious beliefs would cause them to not want to participate in, especially, same-sex-marriage-related activities.
 The "text" of the Amendment is not neutral.
 Lukumi, 508 U.S. at 533.

-- 158. Alternatively, the Exclusion and Exceptions violate the Free Exercise Clause by presenting "subtle departures from neutrality," id. at 534 (quoting Gillette v.
+134. Alternatively, the Exclusion and Exceptions violate the Free Exercise Clause by presenting "subtle departures from neutrality," id. at 534 (quoting Gillette v.
 United States, 401 U.S. 437, 452 (1971)), "and covert suppression of particular religious beliefs," id. (quoting Bowen v.
 Roy, 476 U.S. 693, 703 (1986)).
 The Exclusion and Exceptions "target[] religious conduct for distinctive treatment" even if they were written with "facial neutrality."
-Id. - evidence of its object."
 Id.

+135. "Apart from the text" of the Indiana law, its "effect . . . in its real operation is strong evidence of its object."
+Id.
 "In determining if the object of a law is a neutral one under the Free Exercise Clause," id. at 540, one looks-as in Equal Protection challenges, e.g., supra Count 1-not only to the text but also to "direct and circumstantial evidence."
 Id. (citing Arlington Heights v.
 Metropolitan Hous.
 Dev.
 Corp., 429 U.S. 252, 266 (1977)).
 This "includes, among other things, the historical background of the [law] under challenge, the specific series of events leading to the enactment or official policy in question, and the legislative or administrative history, including contemporaneous statements made by members of the decisionmaking body."
-Id. (citing Arlington Heights, 429 U.S. at 267-68). - 160.
-Strict scrutiny also applies because Plaintiffs' religious-free-exercise claim is coupled with other claims, including free-speech, free-association, and free-expressive-association claims, making Plaintiffs' claim a "hybrid" claim to which strict scrutiny applies (even where there might be an argument that a law is a neutral, generally applicable law).
+Id. (citing Arlington Heights, 429 U.S. at 267-68).

+136. Strict scrutiny also applies because Plaintiffs' religious-free-exercise claim is coupled with other claims, including free-speech, free-association, and free-expressive-association claims, making Plaintiffs' claim a "hybrid" claim to which strict scrutiny applies (even where there might be an argument that a law is a neutral, generally applicable law).
 See Smith, 494 U.S. at 881-82 ("hybrid" claims of free exercise with free speech and association are fully protected by free-exercise constitutional protection).